-Over the last several years, many reports on the have indicated that the job market is up and companies are increasing their hiring.
+Over the last several years, many reports on the economy have indicated that the job market is up and companies are increasing their hiring.
 What some of these reports don't mention is the fact that most of these new positions are part time or temporary, which isn't necessarily what full-time job seekers want to hear.

 “Many people now find themselves limited to part-time work opportunities,” said Raj Sheth, CEO and co-founder of applicant tracking software Recruiterbox.
 “Part-time jobs tend to offer limited promotional activity.
 This means that [existing] skills become limited in their improvement since the work environment may not foster or realize the importance of improving individual talents.”